 The pupils at Burscough Priory have access to a wide variety of resources to support independent learning.
 Pupils in years seven and eight are always given revision sheets before their termly assessments.
 These revision sheets contain questions similar to the examinations with answers so they can independently assess their own progress.
 Pupils studying for GCSE examinations are provided with past paper booklets and other revision guides.
 Computer based packages such as Mathswatch and Methodmaths are also available for pupils to use on computers at school and at home.

 All pupils are able to use Mathswatch on their computers, tablets or smart phones and have personal details for logging on to this resource.
-A pupil named Joe Bloggs would have to enter the following information to log on:

 |Year 7||Exam at the end of each term|